certtools/intelmq/docs/Feeds.md

 * **Public:** unknown
 * **Revision:** 2018-03-06
 * **Documentation:** https://docs.microsoft.com/en-us/security/gsp/informationsharingandexchange
-* **Description:** Collects CTIP (Sinkhole data) files from the Interflow API.The feed is available via Microsoft’s Government Security Program (GSP).
+* **Description:** Collects the CTIP Infected feed (Sinkhole data for your country) files from the Interflow API.The feed is available via Microsoft’s Government Security Program (GSP).
 * **Additional Information:** Depending on the file sizes you may need to increase the parameter 'http_timeout_sec' of the collector.
 As many IPs occur very often in the data, you may want to use a deduplicator specifically for the feed.

 ### Collector